pwnyy/Streamer.bot-Useful-Data/EventType_EventSource_Data.md

-## List of current EventSources and EventTypes.
+## List of current EventSources and EventTypes
 ### C# Usage in Streamer.Bot Example:
 Make sure to click "Find Refs" first in the Code window.
 ```csharp